Ena-Shepherd/same-code-different-performance/README.md

 ```

 In this setup functions 1, 4, 5, 8, 9 are predictabily slower than functions 2, 3, 6, 7, 10.
 The effect is persistent across multiple runs.

+## Perpoducibility

+This effect is present to some extent on all modern x86-64 CPUs although circumstances required to reporouce it differs slightly on different microarchitectures.
+The effect is most pronounced on Intel Sandy Bridge and newer CPUs with addition of Decoded Stream Buffer.

+Tested on:

+- `Intel Core i7-1068NG7` on `darwin 23.2.0`
+- `Intel Core i7-1068NG7` on `linux 6.5.13`